 With a debt consolidation loan, you can select terms that work for you.
 This could mean a longer repayment period, resulting in a lower monthly payment, and/or an interest rate that is lower than what you are currently paying.
 By setting these terms, you know how long you will be in debt, which lends a sense of control.

 2. Reduces your interest charges/rates

 Seek a debt consolidation product with a lower interest rate than you are paying on your current debts.
-This will result in less interest being paid over the life of the debt, which could save you a significant amount of money.
+This could result in less interest being paid over the life of the debt if you do not increase your repayment term, which could save you a significant amount of money.

 3. May help to improve your credit score

 Your credit utilization rate, or your ratio of debt to available credit, can impact your credit score.
 A debt consolidation loan may help you to pay off the debt more quickly, which could improve your credit score.

 4. Simplifies your bill paying